-My leg pain radiates from my back — could MRI show the problem?
+My knee hurts when squatting — could MRI show the problem?

 Uncategorized